impossibledreams/wc-external-variations/readme.txt

 6. A new window should open with the external URL.

 == Upgrade Notice ==
-This version adds new shortcodes
+This version adds new shortcodes and removes the external sku shortcode.

 == Changelog ==

+= 1.0.2 =
+* Added shortcode for variation external status
+* Remove the external SKU shortcode

 = 1.0.2 =
 * Added shortcodes for variation custom fields and post date